graphql-dotnet/graphql-dotnet/docs2/site/docs/guides/migration3.md

 trying to add a field to a type with the same name as one that already exists.

 In 3.x, `ExecutionError` (and derived classes) are returned directly from the `DocumentExecuter` for parsing and validation errors (input errors).
-Field resovlers and middleware can also return input errors by throwing an `ExecutionError` exception.
+Field resolvers and middleware can also return input errors by throwing an `ExecutionError` exception.

 Processing errors are now able to be caught within an optional `UnhandledExceptionDelegate` and processed,